Department of Chemistry and Biochemistry

-CHEM 156 is the only upper-division CHEM laboratory course that will meet in-person (physically disanced, partially in-person and partially virtual).
+CHEM 124 and CHEM 156 are the only upper-division CHEM laboratory course that will meet in-person (physically distanced, partially in-person and partially virtual).

 Our programs provide opportunities to gain hands-on experience with modern instrumentation, to conduct research under the guidance of faculty mentors, to take laboratory classes in private-sector facilities, participate in the Chemistry Honors program, and contribute beyond the classroom to promote science in local schools and our community.

 Our faculty are respected scholars in their fields, as well as dedicated teachers and mentors.
 We are all committed to helping each of our students to be successful and to achieve their goals.
 We also have a vibrant, supportive and diverse student community, anchored by the national award-winning American Chemistry Society affiliated Chem Club.